Autism

 5. Why is autism more common in boys?

 Autism spectrum disorder (ASD) is diagnosed more frequently in boys than girls, with estimates suggesting a ratio of around 4:1.
-The reasons for this gender disparity are not fully understood but may involve genetic, hormonal, and neurological factors influencing brain development and social behaviors.
+The reasons for this gender disparity are not fully understood but may involve genetic, hormonal, and neurological factors influencing brain development and social behaviours.

 How Cadabam's Help you for Addiction?